CAN Bus Explained - A Simple Intro

 Specifically, an ECU can prepare and broadcast information (e.g. sensor data) via the CAN bus (consisting of two wires, CAN low and CAN high).
 The broadcasted data is accepted by all other ECUs on the CAN network - and each ECU can then check the data and decide whether to receive or ignore it.

 In more technical terms, the controller area network is described by a data link layer and physical layer.
 In the case of high speed CAN, ISO 11898-1 describes the data link layer, while ISO 11898-2 describes the physical layer.
+The role of CAN is often presented in the 7 layer OSI model as per the illustration.

 The CAN bus physical layer defines things like cable types, electrical signal levels, node requirements, cable impedance etc. For example, ISO 11898-2 dictates a number of things, including below: